Matt Moser-Clark

 and anywhere was kind.

-I remember the tastes and scents, and sense released from scents,
+I remember the tastes and scents, and sense released from scents, the sense of everything as golden and remembered.

 And this you see is home right here and in this tone,